EnableSecurity/awesome-rtc-hacking/README.md

 # Awesome Real-time Communications hacking & pentesting resources

-This list aims to cover VoIP, WebRTC and VoLTE security related topics.
+Covers VoIP, WebRTC and VoLTE security related topics.

 Please create a PR if you think anything should be added to this list.
 Let us know if you think anything should be removed.